 To improve the health and lives of people with and at risk of HIV by using data and evidence to drive change.

-The OHTN works to influence decision-making at all levels—personal, clinical, organizational and policy—by working collaboratively with our partners to gather and analyze data, conduct targeted high-impact research and support the use of the best available data and research evidence.
+The OHTN works to influence decision-making at all levels—personal, clinical, organizational and policy—by working collaboratively with our partners to gather and analyze data, implement innovation and support the integration and best use of the knowledge we gather.

 communities at risk, service providers and policy-makers and engage them in meaningful ways in all aspects of our work.